Efrim Menuck: Biography

 While Menuck sometimes utilizes religious imagery in the lyrics and albums of Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band, and described the recording sessions of He Has Left Us Alone but Shafts of Light Sometimes Grace the Corner of Our Rooms... a "Jewish experience", he does not consider himself an adherent of the Jewish faith, quoted in one source as saying "I don't go to synagogue, I don't believe that there's a God in heaven, I don't believe in any of that stuff".
 With the title of Born into Trouble as the Sparks Fly Upward, the band references the Book of Job Ch.
 5:7.
 Menuck has been an outspoken critic of the Israeli government; the liner notes for Yanqui U.X.O. criticize Ariel Sharon's 2000 visit to the Temple Mount.

 Along with Howard Bilerman, Radwan Moumneh and Thierry Amar, Menuck owns and operates the Hotel2Tango, a loft space that acts as a practice area, recording studio, and one of the very few non-commercial venues in Montreal capable of accommodating live concerts.
 The studio was originally confined to the recordings of friends and the bands of the people who own it, but has of late opened its doors to a multitude of other bands.

 In 2006, Menuck, with Sophie Trudeau and Thierry Amar, assisted in the recording of Carla Bozulich's first release for Constellation Records, Evangelista.

-On August 5, 2009, Silver Mt.
-Zion violinist Jessica Moss gave birth to her and Menuck's baby.
+In August 2009, Menuck fathered a son with Silver Mt.
+Zion violinist Jessica Moss.
 The couple took him on tour with Vic Chesnutt.
 Menuck's first official solo project was released via Constellation Records on May 24, 2011.
 The album is entitled Plays "High Gospel".
 His second solo album titled Pissing Stars was released on February 2, 2018.
 Pissing Stars was also released on Constellation Records.

 He subsequently joined Ariel Engle in the noise-pop project All Hands Make Light.

+In 2026, Menuck contributed the song The beauty of the sun as it leaves to Gaza Is The Moral Compass, a sixteen-track compilation track benefitting Palestinian aid organisations.